Lawyer claims Depp was misogynistic abuser of ex-wife Heard

 She said Depp glamorized drug culture and had a “clique of aging male rabble-rousers,” but also aspired “to be the Southern gentleman with a young and beautiful wife.”

-Wass said a Southern gentleman required “a supplicant wife” — and Heard, a quarter-century younger than Depp, was not prepared to fulfill that role.
+Wass said a Southern gentleman required “a supplicant wife” — and Heard, a “modern and ambitious woman” almost a quarter-century younger than Depp, was not prepared to fulfill that role.

-“Ms. Heard tolerated the violence and the abuse because she loved Mr. Depp and she believed she was capable of getting him better,” the lawyer said — but her attempts to help Depp “banish his Monster” only triggered his resentment.
+“Ms. Heard tolerated the violence and the abuse because she loved Mr. Depp and she believed she was capable of getting him better,” the lawyer said.

+“He grew to resent her for telling him how he could kick his addiction, telling him how he could banish ‘The Monster,” she added.

 Depp’s lawyer is due to deliver his closing speech on Tuesday.